Cancer myths and questions

 Most importantly - please remember that you should always check in with your GP if you notice any concerning symptoms - regardless of your weight.

-We cannot fund vital research that will uncover new ways to prevent cancer without the support of Curestarters like you.
-Together we can save lives by discovering the next cure for cancer.
+Without the support of Curestarters like you, we cannot fund more vital research like this that will uncover new ways to prevent cancer.
 Will you join us today?

 Donate now & become a Curestarter